Gradient Perturbation is Underrated for Differentially Private Convex Optimization: Main Results

 In this section, we briefly discuss two other perturbation approaches and compare them to the gradient perturbation approach.

-\emph{Output perturbation} \citep{wu2017bolt, zhang2017efficient} perturbs the learning algorithm after training.
-It adds noise to the resulting model of non-private learning process.
-The magnitude of perturbation noise is propositional to the maximum influence one record can cause on the learned model.
-Take the gradient descent algorithm as an example.
-At each step, the gradient of different records would diverge the two sets of parameters generated by neighboring datasets, the maximum distance expansion is related to the Lipschitz coefficient.
-At the same time, the gradient of the same records in two datasets would shrink the parameter distance because of the contraction effect of the gradient update.
-The contraction effect depends on the smooth and strongly convex coefficient.
-Smaller strongly convex coefficient leads to weaker contraction.
-The sensitivity of output perturbation algorithm is the upper bound on the largest possible final distance between two sets of parameters.
+\emph{Output perturbation} \cite{wu2017bolt,zhang2017efficient} first runs the learning algorithm the same as in the non-private case and then adds data-independent noise to the output parameter according to sensitivity of the whole learning procedure.
+The magnitude of perturbation noise is propositional to the maximum influence one record can cause on the learned model over the whole learning procedure.
+The sensitivity is determined by the Lipschitz coefficient (to control the maximum expansion of two different records), and the smooth and the strongly convex coefficients (to measure the contraction effect of gradient update of the ``good'' records).

-\emph{Objective perturbation} \citep{chaudhuri2011differentially, kifer2012private, iyengar2019towards} perturbs the objective function before training.
-It requires the objective function to be strongly convex to guarantee the uniqueness of the solution.
-It first adds $L_{2}$ regularization to obtain strong convexity if the original objective is not strongly convex.
-Then it perturbs the objective with a random linear term.
-The sensitivity of objective perturbation is the maximum change of the minimizer that one record can produce. \cite{chaudhuri2011differentially} and \cite{kifer2012private} use the largest and the smallest eigenvalue (i.e. the smooth and strongly convex coefficient) of the objective's Hessian matrix to upper bound such change.
+\emph{Objective perturbation} \cite{chaudhuri2011differentially,kifer2012private,iyengar2019towards} perturbs the objective (i.e., the empirical loss) with a random linear term and then releases the minimizer of the perturbed objective.
+The strong convexity is necessary to ensure the minimizer is unique\footnote{It adds $L_{2}$ regularization to obtain strong convexity if the original objective is not strongly convex.}.
+The sensitivity of objective perturbation is the maximum change of the minimizer that one record can produce. \cite{chaudhuri2011differentially} uses the largest and the smallest eigenvalue (i.e. the smooth and strongly convex coefficient) of the objective's Hessian matrix to upper bound such change.

-In comparison, gradient perturbation is more flexible than output/objective perturbation.
-For example, to bound the sensitivity, gradient perturbation only requires Lipschitz coefficient which can be easily obtained by using the gradient clipping technique.
-However, both output and objective perturbation further need to compute the smooth coefficient, which is hard for some common objectives such as softmax regression.
+In comparison, \emph{Gradient perturbation} is more flexible than the output/objective perturbations.
+For gradient perturbation, the sensitivity is only determined by the Lipschitz coefficient which is easy to obtain by using the gradient clipping technique.
+More critically, we always have $\nu=\mu$ when the gradient update does not involve perturbation noise.
+Therefore, gradient perturbation is the only method can leverage such effect of noise among three existing perturbation methods.

-More critically, output/objective perturbation cannot utilize the expected curvature condition because their training process does not contain perturbation noise.
-Moreover, they have to consider the worst performance of learning algorithm.
-That is because DP makes the worst case assumption on query function and output/objective perturbation treat the whole learning algorithm as a single query to private dataset.
-This explains why their utility guarantee depends on the worst curvature of the objective.